Stripe

 Monitor in real-time

 Track dispute rates by card network.
-Get instant alerts.
+Get instant alerts when you near thresholds.

 3